 The female deposits her eggs about 15 cm below the soil surface.
-The larva, see right, eat plant roots, with grass roots being preferred.
+The larva, see above, eat plant roots, with grass roots being preferred.
 They feed near the surface during warm months, and become inactive during winter.
 The drawing on the right is of a three-year-old larva.
 They can grow up to 60 mm long.
 They have a shiny brown head and legs, with a dirty white body.
 The larvae are sometimes called rookworms as rooks are supposedly fond of eating them.
-They live on this diet for three - four years before digging a burrow and pupating in an oval cell about 60 cm deep in the soil, see above right.
+They live on this diet for three - four years before digging a burrow and pupating in an oval cell about 60 cm deep in the soil, see below.

 Pupation takes a month, but the adult will remain in the pupation cell until spring.
 The adult beetles emerge from the soil around May, which is why they are also known as May bugs.
 They are found in Europe and temperate areas in Asia.

 Above is Cetonia aurata it is a brilliant golden green above and coppery underneath, though the colours can vary.
 The elytra have irregular transverse white streaks.
 The larva feeds on plant roots, humus and rotten wood especially beneath elm stumps, and can be considered a pest.
 The larvae grow up to 50 mm long, the have a brown head and legs, and a dirty white body.

 The adults fly from April until September and are commonly found in flowers where they feed on pollen.
 Their maxillae are modified to form pads tufts and brushes to collect the pollen.
 The adults are unusual in that they can fly with their elytra (wing cases) closed, unlike other beetles which have to fly with their elytra open.
 They range in size from 14 - 20 mm.

 Above is a preserved specimen of an adult male elephant beetle.
 They are found in South-East Asia and Northern Australia, but now can be found in captivity worldwide as they make popular pets.